cloudmesh-deprecated/mooc/doc/source/introduction.rst

 you can invoke the list function with the key ``6``.

 Sometimes you may get an error or the start will take a long time.
 Be not alarmed about this.
-Openstack resources are limited, and sometimes ther may just not be eonugh resources to start another VM.
+OpenStack resources are limited, and sometimes ther may just not be eonugh resources to start another VM.
 Especially if other users start VMS that they may not use.
 Thus we ask you that once you are done with your activities to suspend with ``4`` the VM